Habitat description

 Fish communities in these reaches will vary depending on watershed but will typically be more diverse than gently sloping coldwater streams.
 Western watersheds will include white suckers, creek chubs, longnose and blacknose dace.
 Eastern watersheds include cool and warmwater species like fallfish, common shiner, bridle shiners, tessellated darter, and redfin pickerel.
 A wide variety of native and introduced pond species will also be present, especially when downstream of large impoundments.
 These streams can have additional species like brook trout in springs or areas where groundwater is upwelling.
 Mussels include eastern elliptio, eastern pearlshell, creeper, triangle floater, brook floater, dwarf wedgemussel, eastern lampmussel, and eastern pondmussel.
 Typical dragonfly species include spring and fawn darners, spiketails, snaketails, clubtails from the Phanogomphus and Hylogomphus genus, eastern least clubtail, and several striped emerald species where streams flow through wetlands.

 It is typical to have reaches of small low gradient coolwater streams adjacent to high gradient reaches, following changes in valley slope.
 This habitat is associated with riparian and floodplains, forests, and palustrine habitats.
-These reaches can vary widely over time, becoming a series of beaver ponds for a decade and then reverting to meandering streams with emergent grasslands for additional extended periods of time until enough food is once again present, in the form of young forest, for beaver colonies.
+These reaches can vary widely over time, becoming a series of beaver ponds for a decade and then reverting to meandering streams with emergent grasslands for additional extended periods of time until enough food is once again present, in the form of young forests, for beaver colonies.
 This habitat is one of the most diverse aquatic stream habitats and is most closely associated with all other floodplain habitats and species.

-Ecological Processes
+Ecological processes

 Beavers are often the primary ecosystem engineers in these streams as they bring large woody habitat and organic material into streams that have seen 300 years of tree clearing and stream simplification.
 These organic inputs increase the natural productivity of the system.
 Unlike their high gradient counterparts, these streams can retain beaver dams for many years, eventually providing enough substrate even for mature trees to grow on old dams.
 The low energy and power that allows these dams to persist, also allows encroachment by invasive species.
 These reaches serve a critical role in flood storage, retaining water in adjacent side-channel wetlands.